-In the western Baltic, the eastward advection of saline water from minor inflows controls the temperature distribution below the surface mixed layer.
+In the western Baltic the eastward advection of saline water from minor inflows control the temperature distribution below the surface mixed layer.
 The thin warmer water layer at the bottom of the Arkona Basin nearly vanished.
 The deeper layers at the Darss Sill and the Arkona Basin are covered with cold water from winter inflows.
 The minimum temperature in the central Arkona Basin was 2.6 °C at 28 m depth.
 In the Bornholm Basin a rather patchy temperature distribution was observed below the thermocline, which was found at about 50 m depth.
-Here, the different inflow waters of autumn and winter cause strong horizontal temperature gradients.
-The bottom water temperature in the Bornholm Basin was 9.1 °C, still at the level of February.
+Here the different inflow waters of autumn and winter cause strong horizontal temperature gradients.
+The bottom water temperature in the Bornholm basin was 9.05 °C, still at the level of February.
 A part of the cooler water from the upper halocline water crossed the Slupsk Sill and formed the new cooler bottom water layer in the Slupsk Furrow.
-Here the bottom water temperature decreased significantly to values between 6.2 °C and 7.4 °C. The warm inflow water patch that was observed in February at the entrance of the eastern Gotland Basin has moved further to the north and reached the eastern Gotland basin.
-The bottom temperature at station TFo271 (Gotland Deep) and in the Farö Deep did not change significantly and were still at 7.2 °C and 7.25 °C, respectively.
+Here the bottom water temperature decreased significantly to 6.2 °C to 7.4 °C. The warm inflow water patch that was observed in February at the entrance of the eastern Gotland Basin has moved further to the north and reached the eastern Gotland basin.
+The bottom temperature at station TF 0271 (Gotland Deep) and in the Farö Deep did not change significantly and were still at 7.2 °C and 7.25 °C respectively.

 The cooler than normal air temperatures in April and May 2021 hampered the seasonal warming of the surface layer in spring.
-In the first half of May, the surface temperatures varied between 8.4 °C in the Kiel Bight, 6.0 °C in the Arkona Basin, and 5.3 °C in the eastern Gotland Basin.
+In the first half of May the surface temperatures varied between 8.4 °C in the Kiel Bight, 6.0 °C in the Arkona Basin, and 5.3 °C in the eastern Gotland Basin.
 This was 1 K to 2 K below the climatological mean values for May, but 2 K to 3 K lower than in the previous year.
-In the western Baltic, a strong gradient was observed in SST from east to west, whereas the temperature distribution was more uniform in the Baltic Proper.
-In the Belt Sea the onset of the seasonal thermal stratification had started, in contrast to a still weak vertical temperature gradient in the western and central Baltic.
-In the Arkona Basin, the thermocline depth was found at 33 m.
-Towards the eastern Gotland basin the thermocline depth increased to about 40 m.
+In the western Baltic a strong gradient was observed in SST from west to east, whereas the temperature distribution was more uniform in the Baltic Proper.
+In the Belt Sea the onset of the seasonal thermal stratification has started, in contrast to a still weak vertical temperature gradient in the western and central Baltic.
+In the Arkona Basin the thermocline depth decreased to about 40 m.
 Below the thermocline the winter water layer was well pronounced even in the western Baltic.
-In the Bornholm Basin, the core temperature of the winter water was 4.1 °C, decreasing slightly to 3.7 °C in the eastern Gotland Basin.
-In the Slupsk Furrow, the winter water layer was somewhat warmer with 4.2 °C.
+In the Bornholm Basin the core temperature of winter was 4.1 °C. It decreased slightly to 3.7 °C in the eastern Gotland Basin.
+In the Slupsk Furrow winter water layer was somewhat warmer with 4.2 °C.